circleci/circleci-docs/jekyll/_cci2/docker-compose.md

 ## Using Docker Compose with docker executor
 {: #using-docker-compose-with-docker-executor }

-Using the `docker` execution environment combined with `setup_remote_docker` provides a remote engine similar to the one created with running Docker commands and the machine execution environment, but volume mounting and port forwarding do **not** work the same way in this setup.
-The remote docker daemon runs on a different system than the docker CLI and docker compose, so you must move data around to make this work.
-Mounting can usually be solved by making content available in a docker volume.
-It is possible to load data into a Docker volume by using `docker cp` to get the data from the CLI host into a container running on the docker remote host.
+Using the `docker` execution environment combined with `setup_remote_docker` enables you to run Docker commands similar to how you run Docker commands in a machine execution environment, however, volume mounting and port forwarding do **not** work the same way when using the `docker` execution environment.
+The docker daemon runs in a different location than the docker CLI and Docker Compose, so you must move data around to make this work.
+Mounting can typically be solved by making content available in a docker volume.
+It is possible to load data into a Docker volume by using `docker cp` to get the data from the CLI host into a location running on the docker host.

 ## Install Docker Compose